COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-The clinical presentation of neuroblastoma in adolescents is similar to the clinical presentation in children.
+The clinical presentation of neuroblastoma in adolescents is similar to that in children.
 The only exception is that bone marrow involvement occurs less frequently in adolescents, and there is a greater frequency of metastases in unusual sites such as lung or brain.

-The usual presentation is the onset of progressive neurologic dysfunction over a few days before a neuroblastoma is discovered, but, occasionally, neurologic symptoms arise long after removal of the primary tumor.[72,75,76] Neuroblastoma patients who present with opsoclonus/myoclonus syndrome often have neuroblastoma with favorable biological features and have excellent survival rates, although tumor-related deaths have been reported.
+The usual presentation is the onset of progressive neurological dysfunction over a few days before a neuroblastoma is discovered.
+However, on occasion, neurological symptoms arise long after removal of the primary tumor.[79,82,83] Neuroblastoma patients who present with opsoclonus/myoclonus syndrome often have neuroblastoma with favorable biological features and have excellent survival rates, although tumor-related deaths have been reported.

 Genomic copy number profiles were analyzed in 44 cases of neuroblastoma associated with opsoclonus/myoclonus syndrome.
 Because there were no tumor relapses or disease-related deaths, the overall genomic profile was not of prognostic significance.

-Treatment with adrenocorticotropic hormones or corticosteroids can be effective for acute symptoms, but some patients do not respond to corticosteroids.[75,81] Other therapy with various immunomodulatory drugs, plasmapheresis, intravenous gamma globulin, and rituximab have been reported to be effective in select cases.[75,82,83,84,85] Combination immunosuppressive therapy has been explored, with improved short-term results.
-The short-term neurologic outcomes may be superior in patients treated with chemotherapy, possibly because of its immunosuppressive effects.
+Treatment with adrenocorticotropic hormones or corticosteroids can be effective for acute symptoms, but some patients do not respond to corticosteroids.[82,88] Other therapy with various immunomodulatory drugs, plasmapheresis, intravenous gamma globulin, and rituximab have been reported to be effective in select cases.[82,89,90,91,92] Combination immunosuppressive therapy has been explored, with improved short-term results.
+The short-term neurological outcomes may be superior in patients treated with chemotherapy, possibly because of its immunosuppressive effects.

-The first randomized, open-label, phase III study of patients with opsoclonus/myoclonus ataxia syndrome has been completed by the Children's Oncology Group (COG).
+The Children's Oncology Group (COG) has completed the first randomized, open-label, phase III study of patients with opsoclonus/myoclonus ataxia syndrome.
 Patients with newly diagnosed neuroblastoma and opsoclonus/myoclonus ataxia syndrome who were younger than 8 years were randomly assigned to receive either intravenous immunoglobulin (IVIG) or no IVIG in addition to prednisone and risk-adapted treatment of the tumor.
 Of the 53 patients who participated, 21 of 26 patients (81%) in the IVIG group had an opsoclonus/myoclonus ataxia syndrome response over a period of weeks to months, compared with 11 of 27 patients (41%) in the non-IVIG group (odds ratio [OR], 6.1; P = .0029).
-This study demonstrates that short-term neurologic response is improved in patients treated with chemotherapy, corticosteroids, and immunoglobulin, compared with patients treated with chemotherapy and corticosteroid without immunoglobulin.
+This study demonstrates that short-term neurological response is improved in patients treated with chemotherapy, corticosteroids, and immunoglobulin, compared with patients treated with chemotherapy and corticosteroids without immunoglobulin.
 Additional follow-up is needed to assess long-term neurodevelopment and learning problems in this population.

 Diagnostic evaluation of neuroblastoma includes the following:

-Metaiodobenzylguanidine (MIBG) scanning is a critical part of the standard diagnostic evaluation of neuroblastoma, for both the primary tumor and sites of metastases.[88,89] MIBG scanning is also critical to assess response to therapy.
-About 90% of neuroblastoma cases are MIBG avid; fluorine F 18-fludeoxyglucose positron emission tomography (PET) scans are used to evaluate extent of disease in patients with tumors that are not MIBG avid.
+Metaiodobenzylguanidine (MIBG) scanning is a critical part of the standard diagnostic evaluation of neuroblastoma, for both the primary tumor and sites of metastases.[95,96] MIBG scanning is also critical to assess response to therapy.
+About 90% of neuroblastoma cases are MIBG avid.
+Fluorine F 18-fludeoxyglucose positron emission tomography (PET) scans are used to evaluate extent of disease in patients with tumors that are not MIBG avid.
 (Refer to the Stage Information for Neuroblastoma section of this summary for more information about imaging of neuroblastoma.)